Macaulay2 » Documentation

 teaching M2 how to find its shared libraries

-Perhaps you know that your M2 executable is located at /foo/bar/bin/M2, say, but when you run it, you get something like this:
+Perhaps you know that your M2 executable is located at /foo/bar/bin/M2, but when you run it, you get something like this:

 M2: error while loading shared libraries: liblapack.so: cannot open shared object file: No such file or directory

-Alternatively, you may be getting something like this:
+Or something like this:

 $ /foo/bar/bin/M2

-dyld: Library not loaded: /capybara/lib/libgmp.3.dylib
+dyld: Library not loaded: libgmp.3.dylib

 Referenced from: /foo/bar/bin/M2